Ewall24/Crowdfunding_ETL/README.md

         category DataFrame

     Export the category DataFrame as category.csv and save it to your GitHub repository.

-    Extract and transform the crowdfunding.xlsx Excel data to create a subcategory DataFrame that has the following columns:

-        A "subcategory_id" column that has entries going sequentially from "subcat1" to "subcatn", where n is the number of unique subcategories

-        A "subcategory" column that contains only the subcategory titles

-        The following image shows this subcategory DataFrame:

-        subcategory DataFrame

-    Export the subcategory DataFrame as subcategory.csv and save it to your GitHub repository.

-### Create the Category and Subcategory DataFrames

-    Extract and transform the crowdfunding.xlsx Excel data to create a category DataFrame that has the following columns:
+# Export categories_df and subcategories_df as CSV files.
+category_df.to_csv("Resources/category.csv", index=False)

+subcategory_df.to_csv("Resources/subcategory.csv", index=False)

  # Read the data into a Pandas DataFrame